Declaration of Conformity 2022 with the German Corporate Governance Code

 Pursuant to Art.
-19 MAR, member of the Executive and Supervisory Boards or related persons were obligated in the business year 2019 to report transactions with shares or debt instruments of the company or related derivatives or with other related financial instruments, if the total volume of the activities within one calendar year exceeds a total volume of € 5,000.
-The company was not notified of any relevant transactions for the business year 2019.
+19 MAR, members of the Executive and Supervisory Boards or related persons were obligated in the business year 2021 to report transactions with shares or debt instruments of the Company or related derivatives or with other related financial instruments, if the total volume of the activities within one calendar year exceeds a total volume of € 20,000.
+The Company was not notified of any relevant transactions for the business year 2021.

 Declaration of Conformity 2017

 Declaration of Conformity 2018

 Declaration of Conformity 2019

 Declaration of Conformity 2022

 Code of Ethics